-It’s machine stitched into place, right along the staystitching line.
+It is machine-stitched into place along the staystitching line.

-Then it’s clipped right into the corner, again, as close as possible to the staystitching.
+Then it is clipped into the corner as close as possible to the staystitching.

-The facing is folded back; organza’s so crisp and well-behaved that it works beautifully as a facing.
+The facing is folded back; organza is so crisp and well-behaved that it works beautifully as a facing.

-The organza is first pressed in the direction of the seam allowance, then it’s pressed again along the seamline.
+The organza is first pressed in the direction of the seam allowance, then it is pressed again along the seamline.

 The facing is pressed on the wrong side

-The wrong sides of the two treatments – without a mini-facing, and with one
+The wrong sides of the two treatments show one with a partial facing and one without.

-The right sides of the two treatments; I’ll grant you that the difference is subtle, but you can imagine that the faced treatment will hold up better over time – no chance of fraying, and that little extra layer of organza lends a bit of support as well.
+On the right sides of the two treatments the difference is subtle, but you can imagine that the faced treatment will hold up better over time, with no chance of fraying.
+The extra layer of organza lends a bit of support as well.

 Get the latest including tips, techniques and special offers straight to your inbox.